sblythe/Dry_Guide/docs/dryguide.md

-# Introduction
+# Blythe Dry Lab Guide

 [TOC]

-Many thanks to the Andersen Lab for writing the bulk of this "Dry Guide", which has been adapted here to the Blythe Lab's needs.
+Many thanks to the Andersen Lab, whose own "Dry Guide" is the basis for this adaptation.

 The computing cluster available to researchers at Northwestern is called Quest.
 Please see the link below to go to the table of contents for Northwestern IT's support docs for Quest.